 It is common for people of all ages to feel anxious when visiting the dentist.
 Some dental phobias develop after a painful, traumatic, or overwhelming experience at the dentist in the past.
 Dental anxiety often prevents patients from seeking the treatment they need, potentially jeopardizing their oral health and comfort.
-At Gentle Care Dentistry, our goal is to provide a safe and comfortable dental experience so that our patients can obtain the care they need without fear.
+At Gentle Care Dentistry, our goal is to provide a safe and comfortable dental experience so that our patients in Las Cruces, New Mexico can obtain the care they need without fear.
 We offer three types of sedation to relax uneasy patients: intravenous, oral, and inhalation.

 Benefits of Sedation Dentistry

 Needing to undergo a lengthy or complicated dental procedure can be a daunting thought.
 Fortunately, sedation dentistry can make a time-consuming appointment seem much shorter.
-Patients who hesitate to seek extensive treatments can achieve the beautiful, healthy smile they desire by opting for sedation services.
+Patients who hesitate to seek extensive treatments can achieve the beautiful, healthy smile they desire by opting for oral sedation services.

 Those who are afraid of the dentist can feel uncomfortable during their procedure.
 Patients who become tense at the dentist can even make it challenging for their specialist to perform necessary services.
 With sedation dentistry, patients can cast their worries aside and alleviate the physical distress that comes with dental phobias.

 The long-term benefit of sedation dentistry is having better oral health.
 Individuals who are fearful of the dentist can ignore serious dental problems or avoid simple check-up appointments, which can damage their teeth over time.
-By opting for sedation services, patients can feel more comfortable seeing their dentist regularly and maintain optimal health.
+By opting for oral sedation services, patients can feel more comfortable seeing their dentist regularly and maintain optimal health.

 Types of Dental Sedation